 Regardless of your feelings about the #gamergate movement, this is an important issue that shouldn’t be ignored.
 When I was a teacher, I always warned my students about the information available on the internet.
 The internet gives us incredible freedom to express ourselves and share our opinions, however there are no controls in place to vet websites, online authors, or their works.
 Anyone with an internet connection can start a website or blog and post whatever they like.

 This isn’t always a bad thing.
 Many online authors, including myself and many of my friends, are passionate fans who simply want to share what they love with other fans.
 These grassroots writers are often considered more credible since they are “of the people” but sometimes that can make it harder for them to stay objective.
 When you are a fan of something, it’s tempting to feel like you are legitimately connected to it or dream of getting paid for writing about it.
 Companies are getting savvy about giving review copies, merchandise, special access to events, and even job opportunities to reviewers/fans who can have a positive impact on their sales.
-One recent example is the Shadow of Mordor marketing company, Plaid Social Labs, 15480682502_ba764abb4f_owho only provided advanced copies of the game to approved reviewers who signed a lengthy agreement that stipulated a positive review, specific social media promotion requirements, and gave the company final approval over any videos reviewing the game.
+One recent example is the Shadow of Mordor marketing company, Plaid Social Labs, who only provided advanced copies of the game to approved reviewers who signed a lengthy agreement that stipulated a positive review, specific social media promotion requirements, and gave the company final approval over any videos reviewing the game.

 While conflicts of interest and quid pro quos are not a new problem in journalism, it is new to have so many well-known online commentators who lack the ethical training that comes with a degree in journalism.
 We need to start demanding transparency from online sites and their contributors, especially in a world where more and more purchases are based on the information we gather online.